Outdoor Blinds

 Folding arm awnings are not intended to be used as shelter from rain.

-Although a folding arm awning will cope fine with light, short showers of rain, leaving a folding arm awning out during prolongd heavy rain can cause puddling of water.
+Although a folding arm awning will cope fine with light, short showers of rain, leaving a folding arm awning out during prolongd heavy rain can cause puddling of water, depending on the pitch of the awning.
 As the puddles grow in size, the weight is prone to bending the arms of the awning causing significant damage.

 A basic but good quality open style folding arm awning with manual crank operation, 3000mm wide with a 2500 projection will cost around $3750 including GST fully installed into a solid structure.